Take the Money and Run (Steve Miller Band song): Background and writing

+Billy Joe robs a house in El Paso and shoots its owner, while Bobbie Sue escapes with the proceeds of the robbery.
+They reunite the next day and flee south through Texas, pursued by Billy Mack, a police detective intent on arresting them.

 Reception

 Cash Box said that the song gets off to a "fine start" with "spirited drums" and has "intelligent" lyrics and music that is "just as good, maybe better, than "Space Cowboy."
 Record World said that this "story about an armed robbery is punctuated with some good guitar chording and [Miller's] distinct vocal."